osghaffar/osghaffar.github.io/CGSPosts/computationaltheoryofmind.md

 Let's look at a few very simplified examples to see this sort of theory in action.

-One good example of adopting a computational model of the mind, as something that stores and processes information, is George Miller's hypothesis that working memory was around seven items<sup><a href="#footnote6">[6]</a></sup>.
-For example, suppose you are at the park and want to memorize several things you see, taken as the following set:  $\text{\{cat, dog, apple, sky, tree, fruit, person, car\}}$
+One good example of adopting a computational model of the mind, as something that stores and processes information, is George Miller's hypothesis that working memory was around seven items.<sup><a href="#footnote6">[6]</a></sup> For example, suppose you are at the park and want to memorize several things you see, taken as the following set:  $\text{\{cat, dog, apple, sky, tree, fruit, person, car\}}$

 The average person will <i>not</i> be able to memorize these in a short-term, working memory way, given that the set contains 8 items.